jeluard/happy/README.md

 Each client can accept any option.
 Those must be advertised in the `happy.core/-supports` map as `extra-options`.

-Common options must available (optional unless specified):
+Common options are available (optional unless specified):

 * `:client` to define the client implementation, mandatory
 * `:handler` the callback function called when the HTTP call is executed